biggie-inc/django-labeller/README.md

 ## Biggie Instructions

 We will be using the Flask version of "Django-Labeller".
 This should already be installed on the server.
-Follow instructions under "For Flask Web App".
+To operate after successful installation, follow instructions under "For Flask Web App".

-## Installation
+### Installation

 In case you need to git clone the Biggie Version Locally: